My brief education and research story so far:

 Member of the 'Practioner route' Teaching promotions panel

-Invited member of the new College Sexual Harassment working group as part of the new College strategy on Equality, Diversity and Inclusion.
+Invited member of the College Sexual Harassment working group as part of the new College strategy on Equality, Diversity and Inclusion.

 Run a summer science workshop for visiting Sutton Trust students